nats-io/nats.ex/README.md

 This can also be added to your supervision tree and use a supervised connection to re-establish a subscription.
 It also handles details like handling each message in a supervised process so you isolate failures and get OTP logs when an unexpected error occurs.

+## Services
+If you supply a module that implements the `Gnat.Services.Server` behavior and the `service_definition` configuration field to a `Gnat.ConsumerSupervisor`, then this client will automatically take care of exposing the service to discovery, responding to pings, and maintaining and exposing statistics like request and error counts, and processing times.

 ## Instrumentation

 Gnat uses [telemetry](https://hex.pm/packages/telemetry) to make instrumentation data available to clients.